Danish Decommissioning

 • Design/development of new facilities including waste management equipment

-• Strategic planning of waste processes, including characterisation, conditioning and volume reduction
+• Strategic planning of waste processes towards final disposal, including characterisation, conditioning and volume reduction

 • Documentation and regulatory correspondence related to the team's tasks